Gastón Gil Romero

-Gastón Gil Romero (born 6 May 1993) is an Argentine footballer currently playing for Atlético Tucumán.
+Gastón Gil Romero (born 6 May 1993) is an Argentine professional footballer who plays as a defensive midfielder for Chilean club Audax Italiano.

 Career

-He made his debut in the 2011–12 season.
+Gil Romero made his debut in the 2011–12 season.
 He scored his first professional goal at 8 August 2013 against All Boys.
 It was the only goal in a home win.

+In the second half of 2024, Gil Romero moved to Chile and joined Audax Italiano from Independiente Rivadavia.